Marriage and money are hard to talk together. Why?

 Marriages and Businesses

-Just like a business, it is more likely that your marriage is going to fail when you’re financially stressed.
-Marriages are stressed when you don’t have money to put food on the table.
+It is more likely that it is going to fail.
 Here are some statistics on business and marital failure:

 - 10% of marriages fail in the first two years.